Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{State of the Art}

-The importance of inventory management for satellite servicing was already recognized in the 1980s \cite{shepard1987role}.
-When space logistics research was applied to human space exploration, there was also recognized as an important area \cite{shull2006logistics}.
-However, it was not until recently that mathematical inventory control theory was applied to tackle realistic large-scale space logistics problems.
+The idea of inventory management has been conceived for satellite replenishment since the 1960s \cite{dishon1966communications}.
+When space logistics research was applied to human space exploration, inventory management was also recognized as an important area \cite{shull2006logistics,shull2006future}.
+However, it was not until recently that mathematical inventory control theory was rigorously applied to tackle realistic large-scale space logistics problems.

 One of the recent studies that focused on developing an inventory control model is Ref. \cite{Jakob2019}.
 In this work, a multi-echelon inventory model was developed for spare strategies for mega-scale constellations.
-In this work, separate spare parking orbits are considered at a lower altitude than the original constellation orbit, and an analytic multi-echelon inventory model based on (s,Q) policy was developed by modeling Earth as the manufacturer, spare parking orbits as warehouses, and the constellation as the retailers.
+In this work, separate spare parking orbits are considered at a lower altitude than the original constellation orbit, and an analytic multi-echelon inventory model based on a reorder point, order quantity policy was developed by modeling Earth as the manufacturer, spare parking orbits as warehouses, and the constellation as the retailers.
 The resulting inventory model can be optimized efficiently to identify the optimal number of parking orbits and their locations as well as their inventory control strategies.

 Another work that optimized the inventory policy under uncertainties is Ref. \cite{Chen2021}.
 In this work, a model was developed to optimize space station logistics under launch schedule uncertainties.
 Specifically, the inventory policy (i.e., referred to as a decision rule) was parameterized by the safety stock level of the onboard inventory, and this parameter was optimized along with the logistics decisions to balance the loss due to supply shortage and the cost of extra supply (i.e., safety stock).
 Namely, it optimized the operational strategy to respond to the uncertainties in the launch delays.